Eurovision winner Nemo hits out at organisers over ‘unbelievable double standard’

 Switzerland won Eurovision with a whopping 591 points, closely followed by Croatia with 547 points.

-Rounding out the top five were Ukraine (453 points), France (445 points) and Israel, who was awarded a full 12 points from the UK.
-The country’s act, Eden Golan, received 375 points overall, but, as noted by Graham Norton, received boos from the crowd.
+Rounding out the top five were Ukraine (453 points), France (445 points) and Israel, who were awarded a full 12 points from the UK’s public vote.
+The country’s act, Eden Golan, received 375 points overall but, as noted by Graham Norton, received boos from the crowd.

-The UK’s entry Olly Alexander received just 46 points for his song “Dizzy”.
+The UK’s entry Olly Alexander finished in 18th place, out of 25, and received just 46 points for his song “Dizzy”, none of which came from the public televote.

 Join our commenting forum